Solved Problem on Heat

 • Mass of body: m = 500 g;

-• Specific heat: c = 0.4 g/cal°C.
+• Specific heat: c = 0.4 cal/g°C.

-a) The initial temperature ti = 5 °C and the final temperature tf = 35 °C the quantity of heat that the body should receive to occur heating will be given by the equation heat
+a) The initial temperature ti = 5 °C and the final temperature tf = 35 °C, the quantity of heat that the body should receive to occur heating will be given by the equation heat

 \[ \begin{gather} \bbox[#99CCFF,10px] {Q=mc\Delta t} \tag{I} \end{gather} \]

-\[ \bbox[#FFCCCC,10px] {Q=6000\;\text{cal}} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {Q=6000\;\mathrm{cal}} \end{gather} \]

-\[ \begin{gather} Q=mc\Delta t\\ Q=500\times 0.4\times (-15) \end{gather} \]
+\[ \begin{gather} Q=mc\Delta t \\[5pt] Q=(500\;\mathrm{\cancel g})\left(0.4\;\mathrm{\small{\frac{cal}{\cancel g\cancel{°C}}}}\right)(-15)\;\mathrm{\cancel{°C}} \\[5pt] \end{gather} \]

-\[ \bbox[#FFCCCC,10px] {Q=-3000\;\text{cal}} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {Q=-3000\;\mathrm{cal}} \end{gather} \]

-Note: In item (a), the temperature varies from an initial value ti to a final value tf, we know the initial and final values of the temperature.
-In item (b), the temperature varies from a certain value, we know the variation Δt without knowing the values initial and final ?of the temperature.
+Note: in item (a), the temperature varies from an initial value ti to a final value tf, we know the initial and final values of the temperature.
+In item (b), the temperature varies from a certain value, we know the variation Δt without knowing the values initial and final of the temperature.

 advertisement